2002 Equatorial Guinean presidential election: Conduct

 President Obiang's Democratic Party of Equatorial Guinea (PDGE) said that voting occurred "in a normal and peaceful atmosphere", while Minister of the Interior Clemente Engonga denounced the withdrawal of the opposition candidates as "unlawful ... irresponsible and anti-democratic" and said that it was "proof of [their] bad faith and diabolical spirit".
 The opposition candidates demanded a new election "in the best conditions of freedom, legality and transparency".

 One electoral observer, Ahmed Rajab, told the BBC that he had not seen "any irregularities as such", although he emphasized that he did not know what had occurred prior to the election and said that there might have been "an element of fear" involved in the support for Obiang.
 He said that the government was embarrassed by the loss of credibility caused by the opposition withdrawal, which left Obiang as the winner of what was effectively a one-candidate election.

 Results

 Obiang received 97% of the votes, according to official results.
-Voter turnout was 98%.
+Voter turnout was allegedly 98%.
 At least one voting district was recorded as giving Obiang 103% of the vote, a statistical impossibility without there having been electoral fraud.